Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ### `NgordnetQueryType`

 You will need to modify your `HyponymsHandler` class to account for the *type* of query, i.e., hyponyms or ancestors.
 This should look similar to how you found `startYear`, `endYear`, or `k`.

+{: .task}
+>Modify your `HyponymsHandler` and the rest of your implementation to deal with the common ancestors case.

 ### Design Notes